MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/user-guide.md

 > [!NOTE]
 > If you need to switch to a different user name, select **Sign out** in the previous screen, and then sign back in with a different user name.

+## Work with 3D models

+The home screen of Product Visualize is the **My Opportunities** page.
+Each opportunity typically has multiple products within it, and each product can have multiple 3D models.

+### View a 3D model in augmented reality

+1. Open the opportunity you want to focus on.

+2. Select a product within that opportunity.

+3. Select the 3D model you want to view.

+4. In a brightly lit environment, point your device down toward a flat surface like the floor or a desk.
+Move your device around slowly to allow Product Visualize to find the surface.

+    After you find a suitable surface, you’ll see the model loading indicator:

+    After the model has loaded, it will appear in the default size.
+You can view the model in this size or at Life-size scale.

+5. If you want to change the size of the model to life-size before you place it, select the **Life-size** button (left button at the bottom of the screen).

+To place the model, select **Place** on the right side of the screen.

+### Switch to a different model

+After placing a model, if you want to view a different model, you can switch models very easily.

+1. Select **Models** on the right side of the screen.

+2. In the **Models** screen, select the model you want to view.

+3. Switch between the default size or life-size if desired (note that you can’t change the scale until the model is loaded), and then place the model as described in the previous procedure.